asparks1987/UISP-NOC/android/README.md

 This module provides a minimal Android application that wraps the UISP NOC dashboard inside a WebView.
 It is intended for technicians who want a dedicated launcher on handheld devices without installing a full browser bookmark or PWA.
 Think of it as the officially blessed companion: it mirrors the siren/vibration from Gotify alerts, stores sessions between shifts, and drops techs directly into gateway/AP outage grids the moment they unlock their phone.

+> Status: This WebView wrapper remains for continuity but will be superseded by a native Kotlin app with offline cache, actionable push, and on-call schedules.
+Track the plan in `docs/future_plans.md` (Phases 8–9).
+Keep using this wrapper until the native client ships.

 ---

 ## Project Highlights